CharlesAMoss/interaction-utilities/README.md

 ## _3/25/2018_

 ## Description
-_Some example utilities for brower interactions_
+_Some example utilities for browser interactions_

 * brower sniffer
 * drag and drop list elements